 5. Travel solo

 Do not wait for friends or family to think about if they want to travel.
 I have missed a lot of great trips trying to negotiate schedules, budgets, destinations, and travel styles.
-Traveling solo is scary the first time, it’s amazing once you gain confidence.
+Traveling solo is scary the first time, but it’s amazing once you gain confidence.
 You get to do what you want to do, eat when you want to eat, and not be concerned about if the other person is having fun.
 I have traveled solo to Iceland, Stockholm, Berlin, Dresden, Munich, Prague, Salzburg, Innsbruck, and many places across the United States.
 I have never had communication problems in Europe and transportation is simple.
 Give it a try!

 Don’t get me wrong, creating travel memories with friends and family is great when it works out.
 Try a different approach.
 Plan the trip, book the flight, and post the plans on Facebook, don’t include dates for safety reasons.
 Wait to see if anyone says they want to tag along.
 After having to share a bed on a couple of occasions, I suggest booking a single accommodation through Hotels.com with the option of canceling in the future.
 If a friend asks you to join them on a weekend trip, say yes.
 There is rarely the perfect time or an abundance of money for travel.
 Say yes and figure out who will take care of the cat later.